Eucalyptus polybractea

 Growing

-Blue Mallee is not usually cultivated, with most of the material used for distilling harvested from wild trees.
-This involves using a heavy roller to crush the natural stands of the trees to encourage new growth that then becomes ready for harvesting in eighteen to twenty-four months.
+Blue Mallee is not usually cultivated, and most of the material used for distilling is harvested from wild trees.
+This involves using a heavy roller to crush natural stands of trees, encouraging new growth that becomes ready for harvesting in eighteen to twenty-four months.

-However, there has been a move to establish Blue Mallee plantations in recent years, with the trees planted in rows and then mechanically harvested on an eighteen-month rotation.
+However, there has been a recent move to establish Blue Mallee plantations.
+The trees are planted in rows and then mechanically harvested on an eighteen-month rotation.

 Blue Mallee grows best on moderate to light, free-draining clay-loam, silt-loam, loam, sandy-loam, loamy-sand and sand soils of a moderately acid to neutral nature, generally with a pH of 5.5 to 7.5, and on sites with full-sun exposure.